-- a) The organization collects admission to the school function, - b) The organization operates a concession operation on school property at the school function, - c) The organization collects parking fees for the school function, - d) The organization operates a training camp that includes students of the activity it supports, or, - e) The organization operates an exhibition or competition that includes students of the activity it supports.
+- a.
+The organization collects admission to the school function, - b.
+The organization collects parking fees for the school function, - c.
+The organization operates a training camp that includes students of the activity it supports, or, - d.
+The organization operates an exhibition or competition that includes students of the activity it supports.

 Even though a Parent Support Organization works very closely with the District, it is a separate entity from the District.
-However, the formation of the organization must be approved by an appropriate District Principal or Administrator.
-(Appendix B).
-In addition, a Parent Organization/Booster Club must adhere to various District policies and guidelines, and all federal and state regulatory guidelines.
+However, the formation of the organization must be approved by an appropriate District Principal or Administrator (Appendix B).
+In addition, a Parent Organization/Booster Club must adhere to various district policies and guidelines, and all federal and state regulatory guidelines.
 Education is a state function executed through local boards of education.
 The Superintendent, Board, and Chief School Finance Officer (CSFO) have statutory roles in handling funds.
 The authority and responsibility related to finance is delegated to local school administrators and others through board policies, directives, procedure manuals and day to day interaction.